oskardudycz/event-driven.io/content/posts/2023-07-09---vertical_slices_in_practice/index.pl.md

 Nothing special here besides the fact that we don't use any query bus, marker interfaces etc. It's inside the module, so it is unnecessary to overcomplicate it.

-[Marten gives the option to listen for changes in the read model](/en/publishing_read_model_changes_from_marten/).
+[Marten gives the option to listen for changes in the read model](/pl/publishing_read_model_changes_from_marten/).
 We can use it to detect if we have overbooking.
 That's, again, a shortcut to avoid reinventing the wheel if we're inside the same module.

+Such usage also gives the possibility for on-point performance improvements.
+[Jeremy did a follow-up explaining how Marten's compiled queries could help in that](https://jeremydmiller.com/2023/07/12/compiled-queries-with-marten/).
-**Let's create _OverbookingDetection_ subfolder inside _RoomReservations.ReservingRoom_ and put there a _DailyOverbookingDetector.cs_ file and put there logic for detecting overbooking:
+**Let's create _OverbookingDetection_ subfolder inside _RoomReservations.ReservingRoom_ and put there a _DailyOverbookingDetector.cs_ file and put there logic for detecting overbooking:**

 ```csharp
 public record DailyOverbookingDetected